-The 2050 Long Range Transportation Plan will begin in 2024.
+The 2050 Long Range Transportation Plan (LRTP) began in 2023.
 Additional oversight from administration will be needed throughout the update process.

 Previous Work: In FYs 2023 and 2024 the TPO staff provided support and assistance to the board and its committees; conducted procurements as needed and completed support activities as needed.
+In 2022, the TPO participated and coordinated with FHWA and FTA for the quadrennial review of the FL-AL TPO.
 In 2023, the TPO completed the General Planning Consultant selection process.

 REQUIRED ACTIVITIES END PRODUCTS COMPLETION DATE Support to board and committees Meeting agendas, minutes, and presentation materials Ongoing Joint FDOT-TPO Certification Meet with FDOT and provide requested information Annually, January 2025 & 2026 Attend Trainings/Meetings (i.e., FMPP, MPOAC, TransPlex) Meetings, education, information from FDOT, FHWA, and FTA Quarterly and as needed Maintain Financial Records Records are maintained Ongoing Invoices and Travel Vouchers Invoices are completed.
 Travel vouchers are within policy.
-Monthly/ongoing Annual Audit Audit is complete Annually Maintain UPWP Amendments and FY 2026 update Annually/as needed Meetings with FDOT Meetings are held as needed As needed General Planning Consultant Coordination Meet with GPCs as needed As needed
+Monthly/ongoing Annual Audit Audit is complete Annually Maintain UPWP Amendments and FY 2026 update Annually/as needed Meetings with FDOT Meetings are held as needed As needed FHWA/FTA Certification Provide information as requested.
+2026